 The Ohio tax assessment and collection process can be overwhelming and incomprehensible to a taxpayer.
 There can be an overload of correspondence, or very little.
 Letters can be from the Ohio Department of Taxation, the Ohio Attorney General’s Office, private lawyers (Special Counsel) hired by the State, or private collection agencies.
 Then there can be letters from Ohio Bureau of Worker’s Compensation, Job and Family Services, or Ohio Common Pleas Court judgments/tax liens that suddenly appear on one’s credit report.
-Little known is that Ohio law has been amended to create a shorter collection statute of limitations period (7 years) for wage garnishments and bank levies for many Ohio tax assessments.
-However, Ohio tax lien filings remain the same.
+Little known is that Ohio law has been amended to create a shorter collection statute of limitations period (7 years) for wage garnishments and bank levies for a limited number of Ohio tax assessments who have not been contacted by an Ohio collection representative.
+However, Ohio tax lien filings (Common Pleas Court judgments) remain at a 15 year duration but can be refiled and extended.
 A Common Pleas Court judgment/tax lien filing can still be effective to tie up real estate parcels for up to 40 years.
-Credit scores are adversely impacted.
+The adverse impact of tax liens on credit scores is a common problem.

-This website will attempt to clarify the complexity of Ohio tax administration.
+This website will attempt to clarify the complexity of Ohio tax matters.

 THE OHIO ASSESSMENT/COLLECTION PROCESS